 Purity and Concentration of Melatonin

-|Note: It is always recommended to verify these measurements with an accurate digital scale.
+|Note: Verify these measurements with an accurate digital scale for best results.

 Warning: The amounts indicated in this table greatly exceed the recommended serving amount.
 This table demonstrates the importance of using a digital milligram scale

 |Measuring Spoon Size

-||Miligrams of Melatonin
+|Milligrams of Melatonin

 Tested by Accredited 3rd Party Labs

-This PureBulk product is manufactured in a cGMP registered facility.
 PureBulk's supplements are tested by accredited third party labs in the USA to ensure their identity, purity and potency.
 To receive a copy of these test results or any other PureBulk supplement please fill out the COA request form found here.